Danjoe4/PAT/README.md

 USEAGE NOTES:
-Must generate the QR at http://danjoe4.pythonanywhere.com/ Must used model 6DBL (this is the only valid model number that we have in our database)
+Must generate the QR at http://danjoe4.pythonanywhere.com/ If you use '6DBL' for model (without quotes) then you get a link to that product page, otherwise it sends you to the bose website because 6DBL is the only valid model number that we have in our database